Data products¶

 basis checksum, density model, method settings, radial grid, QA grid, density

-cutoffs, state list, column map, related artifact paths, and generator provenance.
+cutoffs, state list, column map, related data paths, and generator

-The local SCF artifact paths recorded in metadata are regeneration provenance;
+provenance.
+The local SCF paths recorded in metadata are regeneration

 The directory-level details are documented in data/profiles/README.md.